We are a firm of Independent Financial Advisers based in Castlereagh Business Park, 478 Castlereagh Road, Belfast, Northern Ireland

 - We will then consider a broad range of different providers of these products from a fully researched panel that is representative of the whole of the market available to financial advisers and which we review on regular basis using factors such as the risks, costs, complexity and their competitiveness in the market place.

 Related Service Providers

-Subject to your individual needs and objectives, we may also recommend that you hold and trade your investment and/or pensions in one place via a Platform Service.
+Subject to your individual needs and objectives, we may also recommend that you hold and trade your investments and/or pensions in one place via a Platform Service.
 We may also recommend that some or all of your investments and/or pensions are managed by a Discretionary Investment Management Service (DIMS).

-We will consider s broad range of these service providers from a fully researched panel that is representative of the whole of the market and which is also reviewed on a regular basis as described above.
+We will consider a broad range of these service providers from a fully researched panel that is representative of the whole of the market and which is also reviewed on a regular basis as described above.

 What can you expect to pay for our investment and pension advice?

 A description of our initial and ongoing services, their associated costs and payment terms, is provided below.